 What are the requirements for apheresis blood collection?
 Each donation is based on gender, height, weight and hemoglobin (a value directly related to the number of red blood cells) count on the day of donation.
 These requirements are in place to ensure donor safety.
 One of our staff will use the blood collection machine and their expertise to determine what type of donation you can safely give that day.
 You may be recruited for an ABC donation on your first visit with us!

-Why are the requirements different for women and men?
-Because women and men have different total blood volumes (TBV)—even if they weigh the same amount.
+Why are the requirements different for women, men and nonbinary donors?
+Because different sexes have different total blood volumes (TBV)—even if they weigh the same amount.
 The standard of care dictates that no more than 15% of a person’s TBV should be drawn at a time.
 Our apheresis machines determine TBV based on gender, height, weight and hemoglobin.